-While there are many Rhode Island factoring companies, TCI Business Capital is your number-one choice.
+While there are many Rhode Island factoring companies, TCI Business Capital is the number one choice.
 We offer high advances and low rates.
 We’re proud to be recognized for our flexibility and award-winning customer service.

-Our Rhode Island invoice factoring programs are simple and quick to setup.
+Our Rhode Island invoice factoring programs are simple and quick to set up.
 Contact us for a free, no-obligation quote.
-One of our team members will provide a quote and approval to you in as little as 15 minutes.
-Once you’re approved, we’ll get you setup quickly so that you can get the cash you need.
+One of our team members will provide a consultation and quote in as little as 15 minutes.
+We’ll get your account set up quickly so that you can get the cash you need.
 After the setup process is complete, send your invoices directly to us.
 On the same day that we receive your invoices, we’ll provide you a competitive advance on them.
 Once your customer pays you, the remaining balance is remitted to you, minus our low factoring rate.

-Some companies may consider business loans or lines of credit.
+Some companies may consider business loans or lines of credit for their financing needs.
 However, be sure to remember the process is long and extensive.
 If you need the funding quick, it may not be your best solution.
-Funding can takes months to receive and the amount provided is limited with loans and lines of credit.
+Funding can take weeks or months and the amount provided has limits.

 Since 1994, TCI Business Capital has helped a variety of industries with our financing programs.
 If your business invoices other businesses on net terms, we can work with you.